A conversation with Martin Apsel-von zur Gathen: inspiring customer service is the USP that determines success for a strong airline

 Sebastian Horat: Looking back, how would you rate the cooperation with foryouandyourcustomers?
 Martin Apsel-von zur Gathen: Excellent.
 From day one our cooperation was shaped by a very pleasant relationship, paired with an equal amount of professionalism and an eye for detail.
 I was personally quite impressed.
 In terms of the project itself, it was unbelievably helpful to illustrate the complexity and make it tangible for every single stakeholder or the entire project team.

 Sebastian Horat: Considering your experience as a whole, would you recommend the Exploded View to other companies?
 Martin Apsel-von zur Gathen: I would certainly recommend this method.
-Topics around digitisation, of which customer service is just one area, are no longer simple to visualise these days.
+Topics around digitalisation, of which customer service is just one area, are no longer simple to visualise these days.
 A method like the Exploded View is a huge help here.

 Martin Apsel-von zur Gathen